KusionStack/kusion/docs/design/kusion_module/kusion_modules.md

 According to the definition of the Kusion module, it is responsible for generating the Spec and passing it to the Kusion engine to make it active.
 For cloud resources and Kubernetes, we currently leverage Terraform providers and Kubernetes operators to manage these resources effectively.
 But for platform engineers who want to manage their on-premises infrastructures with Kusion, what are they supposed to do?
 Here are two methods.

 1. Obviously, platform engineers can develop a Kubernetes operator or a Terraform provider, along with an associated Kusion module, and then publish it to a provider or Helm registry.
-However, this workflow is too fragmented and thy have to maintain two separate logics with completely different workflows.
+However, this workflow is too fragmented and they have to maintain two separate logics with completely different workflows.
 2. Extending the functionality of Kusion modules to include the logic for operating actual infrastructures.
 This would unify the development experience by providing a complete building block, including definition and execution.

 The second method raises the question of whether Kusion module should be compatible with existing Terraform providers or Kubernetes operators.
 If compatibility is desired, we could develop an adapter or a shim to convert Terraform providers into Kusion modules.
 We have seen some projects have done this before, but such an adapter would be very complex and challenging to catch up with the upstream Terraform provider framework.